Tips to introduce a cat to your home

 Find a room in your home that will be the cat’s safe zone.
 Set up their food, water, litterbox and some toys.
 If you were provided with any towels, blankets or hiding boxes that your cat used in the animal centre, make sure they have these handy.
 Familiar scents will help your cat relax in their new space.
 There should be places for them to hide, but nothing that is inaccessible to you.

 Cat-proof the area from any toxic plants, things that could tip over and shatter, or anything else unsafe.
-Make sure that cords are hidden or raised off the floor, and that there is somewhere high for them to go; cats like that when they’re getting used to a new environment.
+Make sure that cords are hidden or raised off the floor.
+To help your cat feel safe, ensure there is somewhere high for them to go.
 It can also help your cat if you place them in their new litter box when they first arrive.
 If you choose to move their litter box to a new location later, place your cat in the litter box in this new location so they know where to find it.

 Give them time

-“Scent Swapping” can be helpful in getting them used to their bigger world.
-Bring in items from the main areas of the house so the cat can get used to their scent so it won’t be as jarring when they start exploring the rest of the house.
+“Scent swapping” can be helpful in getting them used to their bigger world.
+Bring in items from the main areas of the house so the cat can get used to the scent so it won’t be as jarring when they start exploring the rest of the house.
+You can also implement a Feliway diffuser to help provide comfort to your cat in your home.
 Special treats like tuna can help too!
-When they are ready to explore more of the house, they’ll tell you by doing things like rushing the door when it opens, slipping their paws under the door frame, or trying to get out.
+When they are ready to explore more of the house, they’ll tell you by doing things like rushing the door when it opens, slipping their paws under the door, or trying to get out.

 The wide world of home!

 Once your new cat decides to come out of their temporary home base, always make sure that they have easy access back to it if they get scared.
-Let them explore slowly, and if they run back immediately, don’t worry!
-That’s completely normal!
-Continue to monitor their litterbox and eating habits regularly to ensure they staying healthy as they adjust to their new home.
+Let them explore slowly.
+If they run back immediately, don’t worry; that’s completely normal!
+Continue to monitor their litterbox and eating habits regularly to ensure they are staying healthy as they adjust to their new home.

 Remember, your local Ontario SPCA animal centre is just a phone call away if you need support.
 We hope you and your new furry friends have many purr-fect moments together!